-Copenhagen has always been high on my ‘must-visit’ list.
+Copenhagen has always been high on my ‘must-visit’ Europe destinations list.
 After meeting a Danish couple who were in Australia on a Working Holiday Visa and hearing the stories they told us about their home country, we couldn’t wait to visit them in Copenhagen.
-While I’d had heard wonderful things about Copenhagen in spring or summer, we never really had an overwhelming desire to visit Copenhagen in winter.
+While I’d had heard wonderful things about Denmark in spring or summer, we never really had an overwhelming desire to visit Copenhagen in winter.

 But as timing would have it, my husband and I had planned to visit Iceland in the winter.
 I happened to have a few extra days and found cheap flights via Copenhagen in January.
 So, we decided there was no better time to visit our Danish friends and have them show us around their beautiful home city.

 I was surprised to learn that winter was actually one of the best times to visit Copenhagen because there were fewer people around and the cooler weather in Copenhagen in January gave us an excuse to eat a LOT – Copenhagen has one of the best food scenes of any city I’ve ever visited!
-So, here is our pick of the top ‘cool’ things to do in Copenhagen in January (pun intended ?).
+So, here is our pick of the top ‘cool’ things to do in Copenhagen in January (pun intended).

 We recommend at least 2 days in Copenhagen (but ideally 3 days) to experience all these fun and unique things to do in Copenhagen during the winter!